Happening-Community/requests-and-offers/windsurf/current/TASK.md

 ## Technical Notes
 - The organization detail page has been updated with new components and functionality
-- State management has been improved but needs further refinement
+- State management has been improved with comprehensive validation
+- Backend validation for organization actions has been enhanced
-- UI components have been modernized with better error handling and loading states
+- Member and coordinator management now includes proper error handling and validation
+- Organization status checks are now enforced for all member/coordinator actions
+- Added checks to prevent removing the last coordinator
+- Improved link management for user-organization relationships

 ## Future Improvements
 - Improve performance with pagination and lazy loading